-Student scholarships are given out each year by all four sections of CASCWA.
-Visit each section pages to learn more about the rich history of these scholarship programs.
-Each year, over $10,000 is given out statewide to students who have overcome adversity to graduate and our continuing with their education.
+At the end of each school year, CASCWA's number one priority is to recognize graduating seniors who have overcome adversity and will be continuing with their education in the fall.
+Student scholarships are given out each year by all four CASCWA sections.
+Please visit each section's information below to learn more about the rich history of these scholarship programs.
+Each year, over $10,000 is given out statewide to students who have overcome adversity to graduate from high school and to go on to continue with their education.

 CASCWA BAY SECTION SCHOLARSHIP INFORMATION

-These students may have benefited from the intervention of a school counselor, community agency, or a child welfare and attendance worker.
+These students may have benefited from the intervention of a school counselor, community agency, a child welfare and attendance educator/worker, or other.

 CASCWA'S DELTA SIERRA SECTION SCHOLARSHIP INFORMATION

-The annual Richard C. Davis scholarship was established by the Delta Sierra Section of the California Association of Supervisors Child Welfare and Attendance to recognize the contributions Rich Davis has made to the association and for the enduring services he has rendered to school age students.
+The annual Richard C. Davis scholarship was established by the Delta Sierra Section of the California Association of Supervisors Child Welfare and Attendance to recognize the contributions Rich C. Davis has made to the association and for the enduring services he has rendered to school age students.

 Delta Sierra is proud to announce the offering of a recurring scholarship opportunity to previous Richard C. Davis Scholarship recipients.
 To re-apply for the Richard C. Davis Scholarship, students must still be attending college or a vocational training school to be considered.

 Delta Sierra section proudly presents Brea Davis; she is a Richard C. Davis Scholarship recipient for 2021!
 Ms. Davis is a graduate of Rio Cazadero High School in Sacramento, CA. She plans to enroll at Consumnes River College in the fall to earn a degree in Business.
 Her ultimate goal is to run her own barbershop in the Sacramento area.
 Congratulations Brea!

 The Anthony Brucia Success Awards are the heart of the San Joaquin section of CASCWA.
 They are named after a high school graduate who found success.

+CASCWA’s San Joaquin section is made up of Central California school professionals who work with students in areas of attendance, truancy or behavior matters.
+By providing cash awards and scholarships, we recognize those students who, through hard work and support, made the commitment and succeeded in improving their character.
+They “turned it around.”
 We urge school staff in comprehensive, alternative or charter schools to help identify and assist those students who are applying for these unique grants.
 For the students who win this award, it represents a belief in them, recognition of their achievements, and commitment to their future.
 The application and additional, highly useful application information can be found on the ANTHONY BRUCIA SUCCESS AWARDS page.

 Each recipient received a $1,000 scholarship, and is eligible to receive $1,000/year for up to four years if they remain enrolled in school in good standing.
 We also gave each of the winners a $100 gift card to go out and celebrate their accomplishment in lieu of our inability to gather for our annual scholarship luncheon.